Updated: 2026-07-07

-Installing Docker on Debian 12 looks like a mechanical errand — copy four commands and done — but hidden inside that process are decisions that shape the next twelve months of operation.
-Which repository to use, how to manage permissions, and what to put in daemon.json from the very first boot are questions with real consequences when the machine graduates from experiment to exposed service.
+Installing Docker on Debian 12 looks like a mechanical errand: copy four commands and done.
+But hidden inside that process are decisions that shape the next twelve months of operation.
+Which repository to use, how to manage permissions, and what to put in daemon.json from the very first boot are questions with real consequences once the machine graduates from experiment to exposed service.

 Key takeaways

-live-restoreindaemon.jsonfrom day one to avoid the most common problems. - The
+• Configure log rotation and live-restore in daemon.json from day one to avoid the most common problems.

-docker run hello-worldthat prints the green message is the beginning, not the end.
+• The docker run hello-world that prints the green message is the beginning, not the end.

 Why Not the Debian Package